 Steve photographed four residential homes in the 55+ community built in the early sixties.
 The subjects ranged from interior designers to avid collectors, with each home styled in its unique vision.
-Steve and the client collaborated to produce a mixture of portraits and architectural images, to highlight the creativity of each homeowner featured.
+Thus, Steve and the client collaborated to produce a mixture of portraits and architectural images, to highlight the creativity of each homeowner featured.

-This active adult neighborhood consists of 184 attached homes that were developed in 1964 by famed Phoenix housing designer Dell Trailor
+This active adult neighborhood consists of 184 attached homes that were developed in 1964 by famed Phoenix housing designer Dell Trailor.

 The homes were beautifully styled, I wanted to take my time so I could find the right angle for each.